-According to Eurostat data for 2019, the real GDP growth in Poland amounted to 4.5%, which was the sixth-largest economy among the EU countries.
+Poland is one of the largest countries in the European Union (by population) and its GDP in 2022 was 4.9% higher in real terms compared to 2021.
 All this indicates that Poland will continue to be one of the EU leaders in economic growth rates also in the years to come.